Here are the big decisions Seahawks face as they prepare to pare down roster

 The Seahawks have a decision to make for the final few spots at inside linebacker after Bobby Wagner, Jordyn Brooks and Devin Bush.

-Bush suffered a concussion in Saturday’s game which might complicate things some.
+Bush suffered a concussion in Saturday’s game, which might complicate things some.

 But assuming he’s OK, the Seahawks have a set top three with the question being if they want to keep four or more.
 And that would mean a choice of one or two of Jon Rhattigan, Ben Burr-Kirven and Patrick O’Connell.